ProfSaz/8-vault-guardians-audit/note.md

  in other words the are like hedge funders they are tasked to manage and make yield with erc20 tokens deposited inot the vault by users

- to prevent malicious activites the vault are designed to ensure gardians are only allowed to deposit and withdraw the erc20s inot specific protocols
+ to prevent malicious activites the vault are designed to ensure gardians are only allowed to deposit and withdraw the erc20s into specific protocols

  Aave Uniswap or just hold (investable universe)